HuitingFENG/PROJECT_StudentSystem/README.md

 - Docker Desktop
 - MySQLWorkbench
 - GitHub Actions
+- DigitalOcean Kubernetes

 ## 3. Steps
-Open the docker desktop and go to the project and start the minikube via terminal
+Open the docker daemon (docker desktop) and go to the project and start the minikube via terminal

     minikube start
 Check the status if wanted